wangsenlinautonomous/CarND-Capstone/README.md

 ### Get position information

-Declare a subscriber to subscrib current_pose topic, then using a call back function to get positionging information.
+Declare a subscriber to subscribe current_pose topic, then using a call back function to get positionning information.
 For more information please see the attached code:

 ```
-# Define a subscriber to subscrib current_pose to get positioning information
+# Define a subscriber to subscribe current_pose to get positioning information
 # Also declare a pose_cb call back function to do some post processing work after receiving the topic
 rospy.Subscriber('/current_pose', PoseStamped, self.pose_cb)